josephdsouza86/encrypt-database-fields/README.md

 ## Installation

-Download and unzip plugin direcrtory inside of `wp-content/plugins` and activate plugin
+Download and unzip the plugin direcrtory inside of the `plugins` folder and activate plugin

 Define the `ENCRYPT_DB_FIELDS_SECRET_KEY` constant inside of `wp-config.php`